 After several successful years with the firm, Thomas served as an assistant U.S. attorney in the white collar crime section for the U.S. Attorney’s Office for the Southern District of West Virginia.
 Thomas tried numerous cases to jury verdict and argued a number of appeals before the Fourth Circuit Court of Appeals.
 Thomas focused his efforts on political and business corruption, ranging from the conviction of several elected officials in a voter-fraud conspiracy to a coal company executive involved in a multimillion-dollar kickback scheme.
 Having tried the full spectrum of federal crimes, including Titles 18, 21, 26, and 31 of the U.S. Code, Thomas returned to private practice at K&L Gates in 2014.

 In 2015, Thomas had the privilege of being appointed special counsel to the Pennsylvania State Senate’s bipartisan Special Committee on Senate Address, which was constituted to consider the removal of then-Attorney General Kathleen Kane, a historical constitutional moment in the commonwealth’s history.

 Further, in 2018, Thomas was entrusted by the Supreme Court of Appeals of West Virginia to represent the institution in coordinating its cooperation with multiple federal grand jury investigations and overlapping impeachment proceedings involving alleged misconduct of certain sitting members of the court.

 Thomas also devotes a substantial amount of his time to many of the firm’s worthy pro bono efforts, including mentoring law students through the Leadership Council for Legal Diversity, serving on the Criminal Justice Act Panel for the U.S. District Court for the Western District of Pennsylvania, and as an independent director on the board of PLEA Agency, Inc., a nonprofit organization committed to educating and improving the quality of life for individuals of all ages with behavioral or developmental disabilities.

-- Listed in Chambers USA for Litigation: White-Collar Crime & Government Investigations in Pennsylvania, 2020
+- Recognized by Chambers USA for Litigation: White-Collar Crime & Government Investigations in Pennsylvania, 2020-2023